-The Members of the Environment, Economy, Housing and Transport Board;
+The Members of the Environment, Economy, Housing and Transport Board:

 - Discussed and provided feedback on the actions that have been taken nationally and locally to identify and address fire safety issues in buildings over 18 metres following the Grenfell Tower Fire. - 2.
 Discussed the role of the EEHT board in lobbying for an urgent review of the Building Regulations' guidance. - 3.
-Agreed that a letter be sent to the LGA Executive expressing their concerns regarding fire safety issues in buildings over 18 metres following the Grenfell Tower Fire as well as their support for an urgent review of the Building Regulations' guidance be brought to the attention of the LGA Executive. - 4.
+Agreed that a letter be sent to the LGA Executive expressing their concerns regarding fire safety issues in buildings over 18 metres following the Grenfell Tower Fire as well as their support for an urgent review of the Building Regulations' guidance. - 4.
 Discussed how best to use a meeting and potential working group drawn from the Fire Services Management Committee, Safer Stronger Communities Board, EEHT and the National Fire Chiefs Council.